rhanroth/CISC101-Group-12-TravelPlanner/modules/02_plan_builder.md

 **Module 2 — Plan Builder (Options → Days)**

-Create a short list of candidate activities (e.g., attractions, restaurants, parks).Each activity includes type, estimated duration, cost range, and distance.
+Create a short list of candidate activities (e.g., attractions, restaurants, parks).
+Each activity includes type, estimated duration, cost range, and distance.

 Use a simple loop to build days: